-- Began bi-weekly meetings to advance design of SCADA. - Began work with Rockwell Collins on the preliminary schedule for the contract.
+- Began bi-weekly meetings to advance design of SCADA. - Reviewed Rockwell Collins' preliminary schedule and returned with comments.
+Comments will be incorporated by the contractor in the next submission.

-- Continue bi-weekly technical meetings to advance SCADA design. - Submit preliminary schedule.
+- Continue bi-weekly technical meetings to advance SCADA design. - Finalize SCADA schedule.